pratibha-1996/Capstone-Project-on-Axon-Company-Analysis-on-PowerBI/README.md

 # Capstone-Project-on-Credit-card-database
-The project contains a dataset which contains data regarding Axon company and details through a dashboard.
-This Project is part of Odin School Bootcamp.
+The project contains a dataset that contains data regarding Axon company and details through a dashboard.
+This Project is part of Odin School Bootcamp.https://github.com/pratibha-1996/Capstone-Project-on-Axon-Company-Analysis-on-PowerBI/blob/main/README.md

 **Analysis of Axon company’s dataset using Power BI**

-**Objective:** To contribute to the success of a business by utilising data analysis techniques, explicitly focusing on time series analysis, to provide valuable insights.
+**Objective:** To contribute to the success of a business by utilizing data analysis techniques, explicitly focusing on time series analysis, to provide valuable insights.

 Steps followed while making this project: